johnpwhite/EssentialProjectEAM_LinuxCLI/README.md

 NOTE: The security posture of this is very low, it assumes you are using this to test the product and that you'll harden it for a production like instance.
 For instance user/passwords are very basic or passwords not required etc.

-Assumes: You have created an Unbuntu Server 20.04 instance
+Assumes: You have created an Unbuntu Server 18.04 instance as MYSQL is too new in 20.04 and will break the import tool.

 To install: